apify/apify-docs/sources/platform/collaboration/organization_account/index.md

 Actor and task runs are billed to the account they are started from. **Always make sure you start your runs from the correct account** to avoid having an organization's runs billed to your personal account.

-The Free and Personal plans are [restricted to 9 seats](https://apify.com/pricing), while the Team plan comes with 9, which you can increase later.
+The Free and Personal plans are [restricted to 9 seats](https://apify.com/pricing), while the Team plan comes with a minimum of 9, which you can increase later.
 If you are on the Team plan and want to add some more seats to the 9 it comes with, head over to your [Billing page and click on Subscriptions](https://console.apify.com/billing-new#/subscription).
 Click on **Upgrade**, and, in the **Add-ons** section, and add as many additional seats as you need.
 Then, just complete the upgrade process, and you're done.

 ![Adding more teams account seats](../images/organizations/upgrade.png)